 Foreign Buyers’ Taxes

 Foreign buyers are subject to federal and provincial taxes that encourage using purchased properties as rentals or principal residences.
 See who pays land transfer taxes in Ontario.

 HST You Owe

-Our flat rate legal services are all in — no unpleasant surprises when you get your bill.
-We check land transfer tax affidavits for accuracy and research title to the property for liens or debts that could prevent or delay a real estate closing.
+Axess Law checks land transfer tax affidavits for accuracy, and researches title to the property for liens or debts that could prevent or delay a home buying transaction.

 Our real estate lawyers communicate with mortgage lenders on discharging a mortgage in Ontario and finalize new loans.
-We pay out disbursements, like your share of prepaid property taxes or utilities, to make your purchase legal and give you an itemized bill at the end.
+We pay out disbursements, like your share of prepaid property taxes or utilities, to make your purchase legal.

 Questions to ask a real estate lawyer or about Ontario real estate law?
 Check this out.

 Real Estate Lawyers When You Need Us

-Axess Law can go online via videoconference anywhere in Ontario or meet you in person at our Greater Toronto Area or Ottawa Axess Law locations.
+Axess Law can go online via videoconference anywhere in Ontario, or meet you in person at our Greater Toronto Area or Ottawa law offices.
 We have a mortgage lawyer near you available 7 days a week, day or evening, to refinance homes.
 Our cheap real estate lawyers close any real estate transaction quickly and without a fuss.
-Make appointments online using our easy booking form or call our 1-647-479-0118 lawyer line (1-877-402-4277 toll free) for times that suit your schedule.
+Make appointments online using our easy booking form, or call our 647-479-0118 lawyer line (1-877-402-4277 toll free) for times that suit your schedule.